Instant Pot Roasted Potatoes

 It all began with my first experiment, instant pot chicken and stuffing.
 Delicious.

-1.)
-Time.
 (I know.
-Duh.)
-But these potatoes are done in a max time of 30 minutes, which might not sound instant, but the oven method generally takes twice that.
+Duh.
+It’s an Instant Pot.)
+But these roasted potatoes are done in a max time of 30 minutes, which might not sound instant, but the oven method generally takes twice that.

-Drawbacks?
 Sure.
 You toss around the potatoes for 10 minutes or so while they crisp up on the outside, as opposed to just popping them in the oven.
+(This way they don’t stick to the bottom.)
 Overall though, they still take less time to make than in the oven, and the improved texture and flavor make it well worthwhile in my book!
 (And I have a toddler for crying out loud.
-10 minutes is like, a precious commodity.
-I know.)
+10 minutes is a precious commodity.)

 I love you instant pot.